robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 # Implied Volatility

-The inputs to the option model above are the underlying price, the exercise price, the time to expiration, the risk free rate and the expected volatility.
+The inputs to the option model above are the stock price, the exercise price, the time to expiration, the risk free rate and the expected volatility.
 All of these quantities are known except for the expected volatility.

 In fact, if you look at market prices, then the current option price is also known.
 If you were to plug in the current option price and solve for the volatility \\( \sigma \\) you would get the market's expectation for volatility.
 This is called implied volatility---the volatility implied by the market price.